AURORA VIEWING TOUR#25: TO ALASKA

 Group stop near the Arctic Circle for awesome aurora viewing during our November 2013 Alaska aurora trip.
 The optional cost Arctic Circle tour can often give the darkest sky views of the Northern Lights since they drive far from a big city.
 Paul D. Maley photo.

 In 2019 a new system was initiated to minimize having to stay out in the cold all night.
 Wireless devices were installed with a trigger in the yurt that allows anyone to send a signal to all the lodge rooms.
 The photo below shows the plugged in alarm that will go off when someone outside sees Northern Lights activity.

 The aurora alarm in each lodge room.
 Paul D. Maley photo.

 WINTER: The aurora viewing area behind the lodge also looks into the valley toward both Fairbanks and the town of North Pole.
 You need snow boots to navigate down and around this area.
 Paul D. Maley photos.

 FALL: Though this and the photo that follows were taken in the fall, all the standard rooms at the lodge allow you to walk out your door onto the driveway.
 If you have mobility issues you can watch from here with easy access to your room even when there is snow on the ground.
 There it is possible to see aurora, though the area with less blockage (from trees and the main building) requires you to walk down the slope in the following image.

 FALL: This is a view of the slope leading to the aurora viewing area with chairs and a yurt about 50 yards down from the main building.

-WINTER: After you walk down the slope, the yurt is on the right (chairs left) and you can see the main building on the right side.
+WINTER: After you walk down the slope, the yurt (now replaced by a heated cabin) is on the right (chairs left) and you can see the main building on the right side.
 There is a relatively unobstructed 360 degree view of the sky from this area.
 Note the snow in winter.